Concerts in St Bride’s 2017-2018

 Tea, Coffee and biscuits will be available, and the church is open from 12.30 pm.

 These concerts were begun to raise funds for the restoration of our historic Hill organ, and we are pleased to be able to say that at this stage, we are quietly confident we will reach our target of the £150,000 needed to complete the work.

 Fund-raising for the project continues, of course, until we reach our target.
 Thereafter the concerts will continue as a feature of the musical life of St. Bride’s, and to help maintain the organ and support the work of the church financially.

 Following our last organ recital (June 24th) given by Dr. George McPhee, Patron of the Restoration Appeal, the organ was taken to Harrison & Harrison in Durham.
-The loft is now empty, and currently pointing work on the stonework and stone cleaning inside the chamber has been completed.
+The loft is now empty, and pointing work on the stonework and stone cleaning inside the chamber have been completed.

-This means, of course, there can be no organ recitals until the instrument is returned – we hope by January/February 2018 – but we have a varied programme of instrumental and vocal music lined up until its return.
+This means, of course, there can be no organ recitals until the instrument is returned – which work began in January 2018– but we have a varied programme of instrumental and vocal music lined up until its return.

 ### February 11th – Australian pianist Daniel Herscovitch###